Last updated on October 30th, 2023 at 07:07 am

 - Electric fireplace or woodstove

-Choosing a luxury rig doesn’t just mean that you are paying more.
-You will likely find that the interior design and furnishings are better suited to your lifestyle, given that luxury rigs have more character and fine touches compared to standard rigs.
+Choosing a luxury rig doesn’t just mean you are paying more.
+You’ll likely find that the interior design and furnishings are better suited to your lifestyle, given that luxury rigs have more character and fine touches compared to standard rigs.

-While you may be bringing in your own special touches, given that this will be your full-time living space, you may still want some of the features that luxury rigs bring to the table.
-However, if you weren’t worried about theater seating and marble countertops, a standard rig may suit you just fine.
+While you may be bringing your own special touches, you may still want some of the features luxury rigs bring to the table.
+However, if you aren’t particularly concerned about theater seating and marble countertops, a standard rig might suit you just fine.

-Obviously one of the most important things for you to consider before purchasing a fifth wheel made for full-time living is the types of full-time amenities that you need to feel comfortable in your RV.
+Obviously, one of the most important things to consider before purchasing a fifth wheel made for full-time living is the types of full-time amenities you need to feel comfortable in your RV.
 But what might some of those be?
-Let’s take a closer look at some of the most common or popular options now.

 - A stackable washer and dryer